clearloop/zosh/docs/src/bridge/zcash-to-solana.md

 Once this block get committed on chain, all notes inside of it will be transited to the bridged status.

-## 4. The recipient get zrcZEC on Solana
+## 4. The recipient get zoZEC on Solana

-After the commitment of the bundle block, anyone can use the bundled data to mint zrcZEC on solana, the user itself, a solver, a relayer, or anybody wants to do it, we likely need to do sort of incentive mechanism to encourage them to do it.
+After the commitment of the bundle block, anyone can use the bundled data to mint zoZEC on solana, the user itself, a solver, a relayer, or anybody wants to do it, we likely need to do sort of incentive mechanism to encourage them to do it.

 On the solana program side, we verify the following stuffs:

 - all of the signatures are valid.
 - validated signatures are over the threshold of the validator set.
-- the nounce matches the one in the program
+- the nonce matches the one in the program

-> The solana program maintains a `nounce` to deduplicate the mint requests, each time
+> The solana program maintains a `nonce` to deduplicate the mint requests, each time
-> a bundle processed, the `nounce` will be incremented.
+> a bundle processed, the `nonce` will be incremented.

-Mint the zrcZEC, bumps the nounce.
+Mint the zoZEC, bumps the nonce.